 Two-step verification, sometimes known as two-factor authentication or 2FA, is an additional security measure to help protect your account.
-If you enable two-step verification, you’ll be asked to provide a six-digit code in addition to your password.
+If you activate two-step verification, you’ll be asked to provide a six-digit code in addition to your password.

-For two-step verification to work properly, you’ll need a mobile phone that can either receive text messages or that can run a third-party authentication app.
+For two-step verification to work properly, you’ll need a mobile phone that can either receive text messages or can run a third-party authentication app.

 - Sign in to your Grammarly account and click Security in the left-side panel.

 - Select Two-Step Verification at the top of the page and click Turn On.
 You may be asked to verify your account again by entering your password and a 6-digit code sent to your email address.

 - Select which second factor you would like to use.

 - If you’d like to use a third-party authenticator app:

 - Scan the barcode using your preferred third-party authenticator app.

 - Enter the verification code from within your authenticator app.